 David A. Kronick Traveling Fellowship

 David A. Kronick Traveling Fellowship is endowed by the Bowden-Massey Foundation and was established in 2002.
-One $2,000 fellowship is awarded each year to cover the expenses involved in traveling to 3 or more medical libraries in the United States or Canada, for the purpose of studying a specific aspect of health information management.
+One $2,000 fellowship is awarded each year to cover the expenses involved in traveling to three or more medical libraries in the United States or Canada, for the purpose of studying a specific aspect of health information management.
 Activities that are operational in nature or have only local usefulness will be considered.
 The award winner is required to submit a report to MLA on the results of the project, that may be published in appropriate health information journals.

 - The applicant must hold a graduate degree in library science.